xunger99/SAAC-StarCraft-Adversary-Agent-Challenge/README.md

 6. battle.net + download maps
 7. Download files from this folder
 * The above steps have been tested on Mac OSX/Windows 10/Ubuntu platforms.
 If you met installation problems, please google solutions.

+## Tips
-** Currrntly, I provide three tests and two mini-game maps.
+1. Currrntly, I provide three tests and two mini-game maps.
 Map 1: FindAndDefeatDrones.SC2Map, single-player game.
 Please copy this file to the mini_games folder of the StarCtaft installation folder on your computer.
 Map 2: FindAndDefeatDronesAA.SC2Map, double-player game.
 Please copy this file to the melee folder of the StarCtaft installation folder on your computer.
-Then open the files mini_games.py and melee.py on your pysc2/maps folder, include the names of these two games therein.
+2. Then, open the files mini_games.py and melee.py on your pysc2/maps folder, include the names of these two games therein.
 Then, the SC2 env will be adble to load the new games.
-*** You can edit these two games by map editor, and follow the above steps to run your own games.
+3. You can edit these two games by map editor, and follow the above steps to run your own games.

 # Running cases:
 1. python TestScripted_V1.py